rdmorganiser/rdmo-docs/docs/configuration/databases.md

 }
 ```

-where `Name` is the name of database file.
+where `NAME` is the name of database file.
+Now you can [initialize your database](#initializing-the-database).

+### Initializing the database

+When you have configured your database, you can initialize the database tables with a Django command [`migrate`](https://docs.djangoproject.com/en/4.2/ref/django-admin/#migrate).

 The command

 ```bash
 python manage.py migrate
 ```

-should now create RDMO database tables in the specified database file.
+should now create RDMO database tables in the specified database.